zomvie-break/wordsearch/README.md

 You might also need to change the access permissions of the file with `chmod +x ./main.py`.

-Change the path of the text file in the `main.py` and choos how many wordsearches you want to generate and of what difficulty.
+Change the path of the text file in the `main.py` and choose how many wordsearches you want to generate and of what difficulty.

 ## Sample